 SDMA illustrated in Fig. \ref{fig:twoUserBaseline}(b) is a sub-scheme of all linearly precoded RSMA schemes.
 By turning off the power allocated to all common streams, RSMA reduces to SDMA.
-In contrast, NOMA based on SC-SIC in Fig. \ref{fig:twoUserBaseline}(b) or SC-SIC per group in Fig. \ref{fig:SCSICperGroup} utilizes each common stream to fully encode the entire message of a single user.
+In contrast, NOMA based on SC--SIC in Fig. \ref{fig:twoUserBaseline}(b) or SC--SIC per group in Fig. \ref{fig:SCSICperGroup} utilizes each common stream to fully encode the entire message of a single user.
 It is a sub-scheme of generalized RS.
 By optimizing the group of users to decode each common stream, RS-CMD can be made more general than NOMA.
 Therefore, NOMA is shown as a special case of RS-CMD in Fig. \ref{fig:RSMAvsOtherMA}.
-For OMA, illustrated in Fig. \ref{fig:twoUserBaseline}(a), in each time-frequency resource block, only a single user can be active, i.e., the transmit power is fully allocated to a single private stream.
+For OMA, illustrated in Fig. \ref{fig:twoUserBaseline}(a), only a single user can be active in each time-frequency resource block, i.e., the transmit power is fully allocated to a single private stream.
 It is the simplest MA scheme and is therefore a sub-scheme of all other MA schemes except for PHY layer multicasting.
 PHY layer multicasting allows the transmitter to serve multiple users simultaneously by jointly encoding the messages intended for different users into one common stream decoded by all users.
 In other words, multicasting is a sub-scheme of 1-layer RS/2-layer RS/generalized RS when the transmit power is fully allocated to the $K$-order common stream.

 Table \ref{tab: design comparison} summarizes the comparison of the different MA schemes in terms of their design principles as well as the user deployment scenarios and network loads they are best suited for.
 Apparently, the most important characteristic that makes RSMA distinct from the other MA schemes lies in its flexible interference management policy of partially decoding interference and partially treating residual interference as noise, which allows RSMA to generalize and encompass multi-antenna NOMA, SDMA, OMA, and multicasting as sub-schemes.
 Most importantly, RSMA smoothly bridges different sub-schemes without hard switching between them.